NadineMlayeh/job-applications-tracker/README.md

 auto-fill from pasted job postings, fully custom fields, and per-application file attachments.

-## Status

-This is a **scaffold**.
-The structure, database schema, types, AI extraction route, and one working page are built.
-See `AGENT_PLAN.md` for the full remaining build plan — hand that file to your AI coding agent as-is.

 ## Stack

 - Next.js 14 (App Router) + TypeScript + Tailwind